longhorn/website/content/docs/1.6.0/deploy/upgrade/_index.md

   |  x.y.*      |  x.(y-1).*  |   X    |  v1.6.0  to  v1.5.1  |
   |  x.y.*      |  x.y.(*-1)  |   X    |  v1.5.1  to  v1.5.0  |

-[^lastMinorVersion]: Longhorn only allows upgrades from a patch version of the last minor release before the new major version.
-For example, you can upgrade from v1.3.* to v2.0.* because v1.3.0 is the last minor release before v2.0.
+[^lastMinorVersion]: Longhorn only allows upgrades from any patch version of the last minor release before the new major version.
+For example, if v1.3.0 is the last minor version before v2.0, you can upgrade from any patch version of v1.3.0 to any patch version of v2.0.

-> **Important**:
-> When you successfully upgrade to v1.6.0, you will not be allowed to revert to the previously installed version.
-This restriction helps prevent unexpected system behavior and issues caused by function incompatibility, deprecation, or removal.

 # Upgrading Longhorn